keefeere/keefeere.me/content/blog/hugo_to_nas.md

 tags: ["Hugo", "Blog", "Static Site", "GitHub", "DevOps", "Synology"]
 ---

-# How to Make CI/CD for your static Hugo site and deploy it to your Synology NAS

 Setting up a CI/CD pipeline for your static Hugo site and deploying it to a Synology NAS requires several steps, from creating an SSH key to configuring GitHub Actions for automated deployment.
 This guide covers all the necessary details, including